Jazz Standards.com : Jazz Standards : Songs : History : Biographies

 - Chris Tyle

-Count Basie and his band recorded “One O’clock Jump” on their first recording session for Decca Records in July, 1937.
+Count Basie and his band recorded “One O’clock Jump” on their first recording session for Decca Records on January 21, 1937.
 The recording was an immediate hit for Basie and the first for the group following their arrival in New York City.
 The song made the charts several times in the years that followed:

 William “Count” Basie formed his first band, Basie’s Barons of Swing, in Kansas City in 1935.
 A veteran of the popular Kansas City band led by Bennie Moten, Basie assembled his first group following Moten’s death, utilizing a number of Moten’s sidemen.
 The band soon found steady employment at K.C.’s Reno Club.
 In the excellent book Kansas City Jazz: From Ragtime to Bebop--A History by Frank Driggs and Chuck Haddix, the authors quote a 1936 Downbeat article written by Dave Dexter, who described an evening at the Reno.
 Dexter’s opinion of the band was that it “needed seasoning” but had a lot to offer.
 He wasn’t so keen on the Reno, which he described as “a dive” and “one of the town’s most unsavory holes.”